Wheaton Child Support Law Firm

-In Illinois, child support is usually paid by the non-custodial parent to the custodial parent for the support and education of the children.
-The court may also order the non-custodial parent to pay a portion of the child's health care expenses not covered by insurance and to pay reasonable child care expenses.
+In Illinois, child support is usually paid by the supporting parent to the primary residential parent for the support and education of the children.
+The court may also order the supporting parent to pay a portion of the child's health care expenses not covered by insurance and to pay reasonable child care expenses.

 - Obtaining an order for child support in cases of divorce and paternity